Helicone/n8n-nodes-helicone/README.md

 ### Common Issues

 1. **Authentication Errors**
-   - Verify your Helicone API key is correct
+   - Verify your Helicone API key is correct (starts with `pk-` for write access)
    - Ensure your provider API key is valid
    - Check if you're using the correct base URL for EU customers